-The LEO Africa conservation volunteer program provides valuable monitoring and conservation services to this reserve.
-One of the aims of LEO Africa is to restore the territory to its natural and pristine state, to benefit the species.
-The Marataba reserve was established in 1994.
-Before this year, the land was reserved to cattle breeding and agriculture.
-Removing old fences and home structures is one of the activities conducted in the winter months.
-Thanks to our volunteer, many of these unnatural structures have already been removed,
+The LEO Africa conservation volunteer program provides valuable monitoring and conservation services to the reserve.
+One of the aims of LEO Africa is to restore the territory to its natural and pristine state, to benefit all wildlife species.

 Reserve management in South Africa is a complex and evolving subject.
 It involves everything from ecology to road maintenance, from species reintroduction to alien plant removal.
 It also includes more difficult and emotionally-charged issues such as animal relocation.
 One of LEO's goals is to expose volunteers to the complicated subject of conservation in the 21st century.

 Birding in the reserve

 Bird life in the reserve is prolific and you'll be able to see many different species while on drive and at base, especially during the summer months, when together with the resident birds, you'll also get to discover some migratory species!